Sevenrs/tbot-server/README.md

 # T-Bot Rewritten Python Server
 This repository contains the source code for the T-Bot Rewritten Python server.
-Authorization has been given to Team Ohka to view, edit and use the contents of this repository, but distribution is not allowed and will be followed by a legal take-down if violated.
-This is not a joke.

 This repository does not and will not contain any website logic.
 I'm not willing to share that portion as that is out of the scope of the project and portions of said code is still being using used for my current projects.